aperta-be/asup-updater/README.md

 ## Local development
-Create a .env file in your local for local development so you can test during build phase.
+Create a .env file in the "scripts" folder in your local for local development so you can test during build phase.

 Example content below: